Kroc/v80/bin/wla-dx/README.txt

 ========================================

 Changes the current include root directory.
-Use this to specify main directory for the following ".INCLUDE" and ".INCBIN" directives.
+Use this to specify main directory for the following ".INCLUDE", ".INCBIN" and ".STRINGMAPTABLE" directives.
 If you want to change to the current working directory (WLA also defaults to this), use:

    .INCDIR ""